Members

 May 2022

-The All Aboard Alliance was founded by senior maritime leaders who recognised that raising standards at sea required coordinated industry action.
+The All Aboard Alliance was founded by senior maritime leaders who recognised that raising standards at sea required coordinated industry action, and that that no single company can solve these systemic challenges alone.
 What began as a focused commitment to advancing diversity and inclusion has evolved into a broader platform dedicated to improving lives at sea.
-Launched in May 2022 with 25 member companies, the Alliance has grown in both scope and participation, expanding its focus to safer working conditions, stronger health and well-being, inclusive workplaces, and sustainable career pathways across the maritime industry.
+Launched in May 2022 with 25 member companies, the Alliance has grown in both scope and participation, expanding its focus to now also encompass safer working conditions, stronger health and well-being, inclusive workplaces, and sustainable career pathways across the maritime industry.

 Alliance membership is open to partners of the Global Maritime Forum.
 To learn more about joining, please contact us.

-Each year, members convene in person for a high-level meeting and strategic workshop to reflect on industry challenges, align on next steps, and shape the Alliance’s agenda.
+Each year, these C-suite leaders convene in person for a high-level meeting and strategic workshop to reflect on industry challenges, align on next steps, and shape the Alliance’s agenda.
 Within specific focus areas and projects, work is structured through dedicated committees and working groups.
 Committees ensure strategic alignment and senior oversight, while working groups drive day-to-day collaboration, knowledge exchange, and practical implementation.

 Since 2022, the All Aboard Alliance and the Global Maritime Forum have helped move human sustainability from fragmented initiatives to coordinated industry action.
 The work began with the Neptune Declaration, which mobilised global support for safe crew changes and seafarer well-being during the COVID-19 pandemic, and continued through initiatives such as Diversity@Sea, Diversifying Maritime Leadership, and the Sustainable Crewing Guidelines.
 Original research, such as the Pregnancy at Sea report, has deepened the industry’s understanding of retention challenges and family-friendly employment.